Lake Havasu: The treasure of the west with a touch of London's history

-Lighthouse enthusiasts are in for a treat, because Lake Havasu Recreation Area is home to more lighthouses than any other American city.
+Lighthouse enthusiasts are in for a treat because Lake Havasu Recreation Area is home to more lighthouses than any other American city.
 These are only 1/3 scale replicas, but rather impressive ones that are functional navigational aids that have been constructed to the specification of many famous West and East Coast Lighthouses.
-Currently, 19 dot the shoreline and many others are in the works.
+Currently, 19 dots the shoreline and many others are in the works.

 Water Sports at Lake Havasu Recreational Area

 Jet skiing, water tubing, wakeboarding, water skiing, swimming, or just lounging around the sandy beaches – the options are limitless for both water and land lovers at Lake Havasu.
 Plenty of operators offer Jet Ski Rentals and Boat Rental, and these are great additions to include along with a Havasu Houseboat Rental.
 Getting around this big lake in a houseboat can be time-consuming, but a small speedboat, kayak, or jet ski can offer trekkers the ultimate in lake exploration freedom!